kevinleary/FAU-Hackathon-2019/README.md

 # FAU-Hackathon-2019
 This is a repo for all FAU Hackathon 2019 related materials using the ESP32

+Extract and run the zip x64 exe for the correct driver

 ## Links and other info
 [1 - ESP32 Pin layout](http://forum.fritzing.org/t/esp32s-hiletgo-dev-boad-with-pinout-template/5357)